treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 The above code all relies on the `_pyrepl` module that was added in Python 3.13 (and optionally the `_colorize` module that was added in Python 3.14).

-When we upgrade to a newer Python (for example Python 3.15) this solution may break.
+When I run a new future version of Python (for example Python 3.15) this solution may break.
 I'm willing to take that risk, as I know that I can always unset my shell's `PYTHONSTARTUP` variable or clear out my startup file.

+So, just be aware... here be (private undocumented implementation detail) dragons.

 ## Monkey patching `sys.path` to allow importing `pyrepl_hacks`

 I didn't install pyrepl-hacks *the usual way*.
-Instead, I installed in a very specific location.
+Instead, I installed it in a very specific location.

 I created a `~/.pyhacks` directory and then installed `pyrepl-hacks` *into* that directory: